magento/devdocs/.github/CONTRIBUTING.md

 | `version`     | Specifies which version(s) of Magento the topic affects.
 We also use this data to build links to the file on GitHub. |
 | `github_link` | Specifies the name and location of the source file in the GitHub repository.                                         |

-### Add a Contributor's name to a topic
-When a community member contributes an entire topic—or makes substantial improvements to an existing topic—we like to thank them by adding their name (or company name) beneath the topic title and a link to their blog or website.

 ## Report an issue
 If you find a typo or erroneous information in Magento DevDocs, you can either fix it with a pull request (as described above) or you can report it by creating an issue in the DevDocs GitHub repository.
 GitHub issues use templates for requested information.
 Enter as much information as you can including content corrections, steps to reproduce, command or code updates, or questions for clarifications.

-**TIP:** Check the [existing issues](https://GitHub.com/magento/devdocs/issues) on GitHub to see if someone has already reported the issue.
+**Note:** Check the [existing issues](https://GitHub.com/magento/devdocs/issues) on GitHub to see if someone has already reported the issue.

 You have a couple of options to enter an issue:
 * Have general feedback?
 Create an issue on [GitHub DevDocs](https://GitHub.com/magento/devdocs/issues/new).